pelavarre/byoverbs/docs/turtling-in-the-python-terminal.md

 #### Future Pucks

-What we've got started on there is that we might next figure out how to add Pong and Breakout Pucks
+What we've got started on there is that you can add Pong and Breakout Pucks

 When you add a Pong Puck,
 it slides around,